w3f/General-Grants-Program/grants/speculative/visualize_rust_lifetime.md

 ### Overview

-We will build the proposed tool as a plugin of [VSCode](https://github.com/microsoft/vscode), which is an open-source IDE project.
-We will implement the proposed program analysis by analyzing Rust’s MIR.
+We will integrate the proposed tool into RLS and demonstrate the virtualization functionality in [VSCode](https://github.com/microsoft/vscode), which is an open-source IDE project.
+We will implement the proposed program analysis by analyzing Rust's MIR.

 We divide the project into three milestones.
 We aim to finish the whole project in three months and achieve a milestone in each month.